JGIBristol/ask-jgi-handbook/pages/Ask-JGI_queries/arranging-meetings.md

     the querier, include a timeline for when the next contact is expected.

 If in any doubt, ask for help!
-Your peersand the Ask-JGI lead will be happy to review any email before you send it.
+Your peers and the Ask-JGI lead will be happy to review any email before you send it.

 ```{important}
 Remember to update the Ask-JGI tracker after a meeting to reflect what has